6Bolt/Hook-Of-The-Reaper/README.md

 ## INI Game Files

 Now you just need to have game files to tell Hook Of The Reaper what signals to watch out for.
 You can use the MAMEHooker INI gamefiles.
 Hook Of The Reaper can load these files and process the data for light guns only.
+Currently, only serial port and USB HID commands are supported.
 I have not set up any I/O controllers, LED controllers, or force feedback.
 The INI game files can be put in the directory below.
 Also the characters ‘%s%’ and ‘|’ are supported in Hook Of the Reaper INI game files.

+Now that majority of people are using the new DefaultLG patterns, the MAMEHooker INI support is becoming lower and lower priority for me.
+As I only put the INI game file support in, to get people to switch over to HOTR.
+Now that many have, and mainly using the DefaultLG game files, I see little gain from continuing support for INI game file.

 ### Location of INI Game Files